avapolzin/spike/README.md

 pip install spike
 ```

-*Note that `spike.hst` requires `TinyTim` for simulated PSFs.
+*Note that `spike.psfgen.tinypsf` and `spike.psfgen.tinygillispsf` require `TinyTim` for simulated PSFs.
 To use that module, please download [`TinyTim` version 7.5](https://github.com/spacetelescope/tinytim/releases) and follow the install instructions.
 Since this software is now unmaintained, we refer to the STScI [site](https://www.stsci.edu/hst/instrumentation/focus-and-pointing/focus/tiny-tim-hst-psf-modeling) for details and caveats.*

 *If you plan to use the `PSFEx` empirical PSF modeling, that will similarly need to be downloaded from the [GitHub repository](https://github.com/astromatic/psfex) and installed, as will [`SExtractor`](https://github.com/astromatic/sextractor).*